khyatith/Yelp-api-listings/README.md

 This app will hit the Yelp endpoint and get the results for physical therapists near the location that user enters.

+Things to note : Yelp API returns maximum 50 results for any endpoint.

 Stack used :

 1. React.js